Insertion and Lie Bracket Concerning Finite Sets: Applications to graphs

 \section{Applications to graphs}

-The construction discussed in section 2 and section 3 is suitable for graphs including Feymman diagrams, Kontesvich's graphs and the ordinary graphs in the sense of graphic theory.
+The construction discussed in section 2 and section 3 is suitable for graphs, for example, Feymman diagrams, Kontesvich's graphs and the ordinary graphs in the sense of graphic theory.
 For Feymman diagrams, we follow the notations in Jean-Louis Loday and N. M. Nikolov \cite{5}, actually, which is one of our motivation for the construction in this article.
 For simplicity, we do not consider the coloured Feymman diagrams.
+As a preparation we introduce some notations.
+Let $A$ be a finite set, $\sigma:A\to A$ be an involution, $\sigma^{2}=\sigma$.
+A subset $J\subset A$ is called a $\mathbf{\sigma-invariant}$ subset, if $J=\sigma(J)$.
+Actually, for a subset $J\subset A$, it is easy to check that $J\cap \sigma(J)$ and $J\cup \sigma(J)$ are $\sigma-$invariant.
+Roughly speaking, a graph can be viewed as a finite set endowed with an involution and a decomposition.